tudurom/bsc-thesis/main.typ

 To keep the scope of this work simple, yet relevant, I will consider these research questions under the assumption that the target programming language is the main language used in the development of the platform  on which it runs.
+Such platforms, or operating systems, include FreeBSD @freebsd, OpenBSD @openbsd, and Illumos,
+#footnote[Source code repository on GitHub: https://github.com/illumos/illumos-gate.
+According to GitHub, the C source code makes up for 88.6% of source files.
+(Accessed on 09-05-2024.)]
+which are written
+primarily in C,
-Such platforms, or operating systems, include FreeBSD, OpenBSD, and Illumos, which are written primarily in C, and Gokrazy, a Linux-based operating system made for running only software written in Go #citationNeeded.
+and Talos Linux and Gokrazy, written primarily in Go.
+Gokrazy is a Linux-based operating system for enthusiasts, that runs only software written in Go @gokrazy.
+Talos Linux
+#footnote[Source code repository on GitHub: https://github.com/siderolabs/talos.
+The Go source code makes up for 92.0% of source files.
+(Accessed on 09-05-2024.)]
+is a production-grade Linux-based operating system that runs the minimal amount of software needed to run Kubernetes @kubernetes, a container orchestration engine also written in Go.

 I will also assume that there is a program $frak(R)$ written in the target language, that verifies the reproducibility of a compiler.
 This program can be as simple as a hash validation program, or be a complex program that downloads and verifies